micmaclab/Glial-Cells-Segmentation/README.md

 **B. nnU-Net training/inference/preprocessing** (GPU, torch, nnunetv2).
-This project was built on a cluster with a shared GPU Python module (`module load python/gpu/3.10.6-cuda12.9`) as the base — **that module name is specific to this cluster and won't exist elsewhere.** If you're on a different machine:
+This project was built on a cluster with a shared GPU Python module (`module load python/gpu/3.10.6-cuda12.9`) as the base - **that module name is specific to this cluster.** If you're on a different machine:
 - Check what your own cluster/system offers first: `module avail python` / `module spider cuda` (naming varies a lot between institutions), or ask your cluster's docs/admins what the equivalent GPU-enabled Python module is called.
-- If there's no such module (or you're not on a shared cluster at all), skip `module load` entirely and just build your own GPU-capable environment instead — a conda env or venv with a CUDA build of torch matching your GPU driver (see [pytorch.org's install matrix](https://pytorch.org/get-started/locally/) to pick the right command for your CUDA version), then install nnU-Net into that same env.
-Everything below (`nnUNet_compile`, the console scripts, `LD_LIBRARY_PATH`) works the same either way — it's only the "how do I get a working GPU Python" step that's cluster-specific.
+- If there's no such module (or you're not on a shared cluster at all), skip `module load` entirely and just build your own GPU-capable environment instead - a conda env or venv with a CUDA build of torch matching your GPU driver (see [pytorch.org's install matrix](https://pytorch.org/get-started/locally/) to pick the right command for your CUDA version), then install nnU-Net into that same env.
+Everything below (`nnUNet_compile`, the console scripts, `LD_LIBRARY_PATH`) works the same either way - it's only the "how do I get a working GPU Python" step that's cluster-specific.

 Whichever base you end up with: